 CHARACTERISTICS OF A SUMMER TEAM MEMBER

-– Spiritually minded, loves the Lord, moral integrity, godly young person
+– Spiritually minded, loves the Lord, moral integrity, striving to live a godly life

 – Energetic and enthusiastic, fun-loving, enduring, persevering

-– Prompt, responsible, can make wise judgment calls
+– Prompt, responsible, can make age-appropriate, wise judgment calls

 – Have gifts and abilities that would contribute to the camp’s program